-The University of Melbourne Medical Students’ Society (UMMSS) is the official representative body for all MD students at the University of Melbourne.
+The University of Melbourne Medical Students’ Society (UMMSS) is the official representative body for all (1400+) medical students at the University of Melbourne.

 Our Academic team organises a program of events throughout the year including information nights, networking events, a comprehensive Peer Tutoring program, and a series of masterclasses tailored for each year level.